The Best Demand Generation Team Structure to Nurture Leads

 The main advantage they offer is that the results are seen immediately.
 Additionally, PPC spending is easy to track and gives straight results and ROI.
 However, because you have to pay for each click on your Google Ads, this means that the customer acquisition cost is typically high.

 Demand generation aims to increase awareness and reach in order to increase high-quality leads that will then be turned into customers by the lead gen strategy.
-Account based marketing is one of the best ways to ensure demand, leads, and customer acquisition.
+Account-based marketing is one of the best ways to ensure demand, leads, and customer acquisition.
 Why?
-Because it focuses so much on a specific account and it personalizes all marketing efforts to perfectly match the account targeted.
+Because it focuses so much on a specific account and personalizes all marketing efforts to perfectly match the account targeted.

 There are plenty more channels to consider, but these are the main channels that we know will help you generate the demand of your dreams!